-College Ave and Sallie Mae are two popular companies that offer a wide range of private student loans.
-Both companies have loans tailored to a variety of disciplines, from undergraduate study to medical school and law school.
-College Ave offers a range of repayment options, as well as some of the lowest starting rates in the business.
-Sallie Mae, on the other hand, boasts plenty of online resources for current and future college students.
+College Ave and Sallie Mae are popular companies offering a wide range of private student loans.
+Both companies have loans tailored to various disciplines, from undergraduate study to medical and law school.
+College Ave offers a range of repayment options and some of the lowest starting rates in the business.
+On the other hand, Sallie Mae boasts plenty of online resources for current and future college students.

-The right choice for you comes down to your priorities when it comes to student loans, as well as which lender offers you the best rates.
-It’s always a good idea to get quotes from several companies before making your decision.
+The right choice for you comes down to your priorities regarding student loans, as well as which lender offers you the best rates.
+Getting quotes from several companies before deciding is always a good idea.

 Sallie Mae vs. College Ave